-How to Get Featured on and Pitch Your Business, Brand or Story to Good Morning America
+How to Pitch Your Business, Brand or Story to Good Morning America Producers

 Make a cold call to the Good Morning America (GMA) studios news desk and ask for the name and any contact information you can get of the producers who handle the area you are pitching: books, business, politics, money, health, sex – you name it!

 Be sure you get the correct spelling, as well as their email address and if possible, a phone number.
 If they will not give you the phone number, you can at the very least get the Good Morning America mailing address and the correct contact that you should be pitching.

 SEE ALSO: [Class] Secrets for Getting on National & Local Morning Shows

 Send your material and a brief and concise pitch letter or email to the producer, along with all appropriate contact information.

 Be sure to paint a picture as to why their viewers may be interested in your story or product.
 Be sure to mention your ability to employ visuals into your segment that will make it more appealing as a televised story.